HarperDB/documentation/docs/deployments/harper-cli.md

 # Harper CLI

-## HarperDB CLI
+## Harper CLI

-The HarperDB command line interface (CLI) is used to administer [self-installed HarperDB instances](install-harper/).
+The Harper command line interface (CLI) is used to administer [self-installed Harper instances](install-harper/).

-### Installing HarperDB
+### Installing Harper

-To install HarperDB with CLI prompts, run the following command:
+To install Harper with CLI prompts, run the following command:

 ```bash
 harperdb install
 ```

-Alternatively, HarperDB installations can be automated with environment variables or command line arguments; [see a full list of configuration parameters here](configuration.md#Using-the-Configuration-File-and-Naming-Conventions).
+Alternatively, Harper installations can be automated with environment variables or command line arguments; [see a full list of configuration parameters here](configuration.md#Using-the-Configuration-File-and-Naming-Conventions).
 Note, when used in conjunction, command line arguments will override environment variables.

 **Environment Variables**